amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 For `output_file`, we can use the `service_folder`, but `ffmpeg` requires a named output path with a filename.

 Since we're transcoding preservation files to make service files, we can use the preservation filename as the basis for our service filename.
 And because we're dealing with paths, let's use an `os.path` function.
+The function `os.path.basename` will always return the last piece of a path, whether that's a directory name or filename.

 ~~~
 os.path.basename(mov_list[0])